SUBMIT A TRAVEL NOTIFICATION

 Travel insurance

-It is recommended to take a comprehensive travel insurance, also when travelling in Europe.
+It is recommended to take comprehensive travel insurance, also when travelling in Europe.

 Travel documents